What is Dobson’s Model of Classroom Management?

 This is a contradiction.
 These logical inconsistencies make it challenging for teachers to continue using corporal punishments in their classes.

 4. Corporal punishment in schools may teach students that the use of force or physical infliction of pain is one of the solutions to conflicts.
-Also, there are still much to be known about the effectiveness of corporal punishment in the long run.
-Some scholars such as Skinner (1980) argues that it doesn’t work in the long run.
+Also, there is still much to be known about the effectiveness of corporal punishment in the long run.
+Some scholars such as Skinner (1980) argue that it doesn’t work in the long run.

 Because of the above, teachers are kept in a tight position when it comes to using corporal punishment in the classroom.